TomoyaSawada/TomoyaSawada/README.md

 Managing Executive Office: Hiroshi Sakakibara CDO, Executive Officer: Nobuo Asahi
 MITSUBISHI ELECTRIC CORPORATION, Headquarters.  </summary>

-   I have advanced research on generative AI as an expert in this organization, and have been involved in its practical application in business from planning to implementation.
-I have also been actively expanding my connections with partner companies to promote its social implementation.
+  As a Principal Researcher, I lead research and development efforts to enhance the performance of Mitsubishi Electric's products using cutting-edge generative AI technologies such as Transformer models, Diffusion models, and GANs.
+This involves driving the practical application of generative AI across diverse business domains, including robotics, power systems, and air conditioning.
+Notably, our research on applying generative AI to air conditioning systems has been recognized with acceptance at a top-tier international conference, demonstrating strong academic impact.

+Furthermore, I have actively contributed to Mitsubishi Electric's data utilization strategy, playing a key role in the launch of the "Serendie" brand.
+This initiative has successfully established collaborations with key partners such as the University of Tokyo and Dataiku, fostering valuable external partnerships.

-   Conducted research on cutting-edge technologies, including generative AI, by attending international conferences and publishing hundreds of articles for the general public on community sites.
-Additionally, I have given multiple presentations at company-wide events with hundreds of attendees.
-Furthermore, I have contributed to the academic community as a reviewer for international journals.
-By conducting inquiries with industry analysts such as Gartner, I have provided timely suggestions on AI business strategies to company executives, contributing to their decision-making processes.
+In addition to these initiatives, I have shared my expertise by publishing hundreds of articles on Qiita, explaining complex AI concepts for the general public, including several featured articles.
+I have also presented research findings at company-wide technical conferences attended by hundreds of engineers and executives.
+My contributions to the academic community include serving as a reviewer for leading international journals in the field of AI.
+By conducting in-depth inquiries with industry analysts such as Gartner, I have provided timely recommendations on AI business strategies to company executives, directly contributing to strategic decision-making.
 </details>

 <details>